TLapov/LD-TASK-2/README.md

 # Blog Showcase Section

 ## Overview
 This project features a responsive blog post showcase section, designed to be pixel perfect compared to Figma designs at 375px and 1440px resolutions.
-The section is implemented using HTML, CSS, and JavaScript, with a focus on a simple layout without using any grid framework.

 ## Features
 - **Post Showcase Section**: A section to display blog posts.
 - **Responsive Design**: Ensures the section looks great on various screen sizes.